oestradiol/bsky-post-notifs-bot/README.md

 - **Configuration for Invalid Messages and Unknown Commands**: Creating a configuration file for customizing the response message for invalid messages and unknown commands.
 Currently, the messages are hard-coded ([occurrence 1](https://github.com/oestradiol/bsky-post-notifs-bot/blob/main/src/other/services/commands/invalid.rs#L7), [occurrence 2](https://github.com/oestradiol/bsky-post-notifs-bot/blob/main/src/other/services/commands/unknown.rs#L7)).

+- **Analysing and implementing using a firehose/relay**: It'd be better to do that instead of making individual requests every 15s to the API, but I haven't looked into it much *yet*.
+Hence why it's here.

 ---

 ### 4. Workspace Organization